AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 | Google Cloud → AWS (via Cross-Cloud Interconnect) | $0.02/GiB + VLAN attachment |

-This means that with the multicloud + Partner CCI combination, per-GB charges are zero in both directions, and the monthly fee is determined solely by bandwidth.
-This characteristic significantly impacts the price comparison that follows.
+In other words, with the multicloud + Partner CCI combination, there is zero per-GB charge in both directions, and the monthly cost is determined solely by bandwidth.
+This characteristic plays a significant role in the pricing comparisons that follow.

 |---|---|---|